How to Make Accurate Project Estimations

 There are two main sources where we get it:

-• Online video calls via Skype, Zoom, or Hangouts: we discuss the project in general by asking questions and getting answers;
+• Online video calls via Skype, Zoom, or Hangouts (we discuss the project in general by asking questions and getting answers);

 All of this helps us estimate the cost of building the client's product more precisely.
-The more information we get our hands on at this stage, the more accurate our project cost estimation will be.
+The more information we get our hands on at this stage, the more accurate our software project cost estimation will be.
 Here is a list of things we usually try to clarify at the very beginning:

 • What is the pain that you are solving for your customers?